jmetzen/jmetzen.github.com/content/pages/about.md

 Blog posts are mostly based on IPython notebooks.

 ## Myself
-I am a research assistant at the robotics group of the University of Bremen and team leader of the team "Learning" of the Robotics Innovation Center, German Research Center for Artificial Intelligence (DFKI, Bremen).
-See also [my work homepage](http://www.informatik.uni-bremen.de/~jhm/).
+I am a research engineer in the group AEY2 of the corporate research at Robert Bosch GmbH in Renningen, Germany.

 You can find my CV [here](../cv/cv.html)